nomalee/Ivan/README.md

 <code>git clone https://github.com/nomalee/Ivan.git</code>

+Ivan requires the following libraries to run the code.

+- PyTorch v.1.13.0
+- BERT v.4.24.0
+- googletrans v.3.1.0a0
+- numpy v.1.23.4
+- pandas v.1.5.1

+Other libaries may be required.
+You can refer to the [tankbuster]([url](https://github.com/thiippal/tankbuster)) repository for checking out the libraries required by tankbuster.

 ## Usage

 Before running Ivan, you need to edit the configuration part in twitter_streaming.py.
 A bearer token can be claimed from Twitter.